jtv/libpqxx/UPGRADING.md

 Hate to do this to you.
 However there were real problems with using `std::basic_string` the way we did.
-The `basic_string` template wasn't built for what we did, and there was no guarantee that it would work with any given compiler.
+The `basic_string` template wasn't built for binary data, and there was no guarantee that it would work with any given compiler.
 Even where it did, we had to work around differences between compilers and compiler versions.
+That's not healthy.

 But there's also good news!
 Thanks to C++20's Concepts, most functions that previously only accepted a `pqxx::bytes` argument will now accept just about